wangguohao-github/project_gazebo_aruco/docs/simulation/intro_ros2_uav.md

 ### Communicating between ROS2 and Drones

 Coming back round to flying drones, we mentioned earlier that we want ROS to communicate with the autopilot in the most straightforward way possible.
-Ideally communicate in a way that provides a consistent (ROS) intface with which we can build controllers against!
+Ideally communicate in a way that provides a consistent (ROS) interface with which we can build controllers against!

 #### XRCE-DDS and ROS